-The dean reviews the resulting salary increases and uses his or her discretion to adjust any particular professor's increase.
+The Dean reviews the resulting salary increases and uses his/her/their discretion to adjust any particular professor's increase.
 This is in accord with the SMTD Faculty Handbook, J4A: "The Executive Committee shall rate each faculty member on the basis of merit.
-The salary increase will then be determined by the dean based on the merit rating assigned by the Executive Committee."
+The salary increase will then be determined by the Dean based on the merit rating assigned by the Executive Committee."